Sienci-Labs/Resources/longmill/advanced/lm-adding-a-laser.md

 Installing a laser onto your LongMill is fairly easy.
 There are just three major connections to make.

-<strong>1) Connect the laser to the driver</strong>
+<b>1) Connect the laser to the driver</b>

 Typically there will be two pairs of wires, one to power the laser diode and another to power the cooling fan.
 You can extend these wires to route them through your CNC's drag chains.

-<strong>2) Connect the driver to the LongBoard controller</strong>
+<b>2) Connect the driver to the LongBoard controller</b>

 The laser driver will have a + and - input for PWM (sometimes it's marked as TTL) that can be wired into the LongBoard controller on the Spindle PWM port (marked as SpinPWM).
 Use a flat head screwdriver to attach the wires to the terminal connector on the LongBoard and ensure you get the polarity correct otherwise the laser won’t work.

-<strong>3) Connect the driver to its power supply</strong>
+<b>3) Connect the driver to its power supply</b>

 Use the power supply that came with the laser driver, plugging the power connector into the indicated socket on the driver.

-<strong>Additional step</strong>
+<b>Additional step</b>

 As reported by members of our community, some laser drivers (like the common Banggood SW-LD75 V1.1, bought as a package #: LA03-5000) require an extra step since their internal circuitry is a bit wonky.
-This involves picking up a <strong>1kΩ resistor</strong> and wiring it up from the <strong>PWM</strong> pin on the driver board to <strong>any GND</strong> connection on the LongBoard.
+This involves picking up a **1kΩ resistor** and wiring it up from the **PWM** pin on the driver board to **any GND** connection on the LongBoard.
 In the case of the picture below, you can see that the free pin on the 3-pin power connector (circled in yellow) is being used rather than splitting off the PWM+ wire on the 2-pin signal connector (circled in green).
 That wire then has the resistor soldered on and follows to the GND connection for Coolant in this case.

 ![](/_images/_longmill/_advanced/_7_Laser/lm_laser_p1_PSupply.jpg){aligncenter .size-medium}

 ## Setting up the Firmware

-All g-code senders will have a way to access your LongMill's settings - whether via a <strong>Firmware</strong> settings window or a <strong>Console</strong>.
+All g-code senders will have a way to access your LongMill's settings - whether via a **Firmware** settings window or a **Console**.
 If you run your LongMill with a spindle, want to note down the current spindle settings because you'll either need to use them when making your laser g-code, or if you change the values as outlined below then you'll need to change them back later.
 You can do this in the Console by typing "$$" and hitting the *Enter* or *Send* key.
 Write down the values for $31 and $32 from the list that appears.

 You can find all the info about grbl and how “laser mode” works on this page: <a class="yt-simple-endpoint style-scope yt-formatted-string" spellcheck="false" href="https://www.youtube.com/redirect?v=fvlab9rpTRQ&amp;redir_token=4aMeWUw7bkU75KvVkDDk4ScJqXp8MTU3NzU2ODU1NEAxNTc3NDgyMTU0&amp;event=video_description&amp;q=https%3A%2F%2Fgithub.com%2Fgnea%2Fgrbl%2Fwiki%2FGrbl-v1.1-Laser-Mode" target="_blank" rel="nofollow noopener noreferrer">https://github.com/gnea/grbl/wiki/Grb...</a> The key takeaways are that you'll need to alter three machine settings to prepare your CNC for using a laser: